cloud-gov/cg-site/_docs/deployment/assets.md

 * [eRegulations: Notice & Comment](https://github.com/eregs/notice-and-comment)

-### Build assets on cloud.gov
+### Build assets on Cloud.gov

-If the application and build process are implemented in the same language, assets can be built directly on cloud.gov on application start.
+If the application and build process are implemented in the same language, assets can be built directly on Cloud.gov on application start.
 Here's a minimal example for a node.js application:

 ```yaml
 # manifest.yml